 Put your 5 Gallon Gas can with your name on it next to the flatbed.

-If your camping, put your camp spot number on a piece of Duct Tape tapped to your gear bag(s) in the higher sided trailer and we will drop off and pick up your camping gear at each numbered spot.
+If your camping in a Numbered spot, put your camp spot number on a piece of Duct Tape tapped to your gear bag(s) in the higher sided trailer and we will drop off and pick up your camping gear at each numbered spot.

-If your staying in the Lodge, put your gear near the enclosed trailer and we will transport and drop off your bag at the Lodge.
+If your bootleg camping on the Mesa, put your gear near the enclosed trailer and we will transport and drop off your bag at the Parc Ferme.

-If your Bootleg Camping put your gear near to the enclosed trailer.
-Booteg camping is Pitch your tent where you wish on the Mesa at the Ranch in Ballinger at no additional cost.
+Bootleg camping is Pitch your tent where you wish on the Mesa at the Ranch in Ballinger at no additional cost.

 Q: HOW DOES THE GEAR PORTAGE WORK?

 The club will portage your camping and overnight gear in an enclosed trailer or an Open trailer from Saturday morning, park the trailer Saturday evening and then portage your gear back to Pozo Sunday afternoon.

 If your group has rented a a covered Picnic table, camping area and fire ring, put the number of that spot on a piece of duct tape on your camping gear and the club will drop off and pick up your overnight gear at your camping spot.